Engineering second-order nodal-line semimetals by breaking $\mathcal{PT}$ symmetry and periodic driving: Floquet engineering to SONLS

-Furthermore, the periodic driving can also realize the conversion of different orders of nodal lines and other types of nodal-line structures, both of which are hard to realize in static systems.
-The quasienergy spectrum in Fig. \ref{fig:4}(a) shows that the zero-mode corner states disappear and the $\pi/T$-mode gap persistently closed.
-Widely changing from $-2$ to $2$, the winding numbers $W_{\alpha/T}$ in Figs. \ref{fig:4}(b) and \ref{fig:4}(c) reveals the rich first-order topological phases in the gap closing regimes both for the zero and $\pi/T$ modes.
-Thus the numbers of the drumhead surface states are enhanced.
+Furthermore, periodic driving can also realize the conversion of different orders and structures of nodal lines, both of which are hard to realize in static systems.
+The quasienergy spectrum in Fig. \ref{fig:4}(a) shows that the zero-mode corner states disappear and the $\pi/T$-mode gap is persistently closed.
+Widely changing from $-2$ to $2$, $W_{\alpha/T}$ in Figs. \ref{fig:4}(b) and \ref{fig:4}(c) reveals rich first-order topological phases in the gap closing regimes both for the zero and $\pi/T$ modes.
+Thus the numbers of drumhead surface states are enhanced.
 It is interesting to see that fruitful nodal-line structures are created.
-The zero mode shows a nodal link, see Fig. \ref{fig:4}(d).
-The $\pi/T$ mode shows nodal links, nodal chain, a crossing line node \cite{PhysRevB.95.245208}, and two nodal nets, see Fig. \ref{fig:4}(e).
-Both of the zero- and $\pi/T$-mode states are the first-order drumhead surface states.
-The results verify that the SONLS in Fig. \ref{fig:2} is converted into the a first-order nodal-line semimetal with rich topological phases and nodal-line structures both at the zero and $\pi/T$ modes by the periodic driving.
+The zero mode shows a crossing ring nodal net, [see Fig. \ref{fig:4}(d)].
+The $\pi/T$ mode shows a nodal chain, a crossing line node \cite{PhysRevB.95.245208}, and two nodal nets [see Fig. \ref{fig:4}(e)].
+Both of the zero- and $\pi/T$-mode states are first-order drumhead surface states.
+The results verify that the SONLS in Fig. \ref{fig:2} is converted into a first-order nodal-line semimetal with rich topological phases and nodal-line structures both at the zero and $\pi/T$ modes by periodic driving.